TheSkyentist/GELATO/README.md

   python EW_from_results.py PARAMS.json --Spectrum spectrum.fits --Redshift 0.5
   ```

-The concatenated results, calculating 1 sigma errorbars on the ftted parameters, for GELATO can also be created directly the results files in the following manners:
+The concatenated results, with median parameters and standard deviations, for GELATO can also be created directly the results files in the following manner:

 * "Concat_from_results.py"